qtumproject/documents/en/How-to-Stake-with-Qtum/README.md

 The block producer will get more than 4QTUM rewards, something to keep in mind:

 * The reward come from a new transaction, you can check balance to see if you get the reward.
-* Once succesfully stake, you will get 0.4QTUM reward immediately.
+* Once succesfully stake, you will get 1QTUM reward immediately.
-* **Other 3.6QTUM will be sent to you after 500 blocks (about 17hours), in continuous 9 blocks, within each block you will get 0.4QTUM,**, so in total it will be 4QTUM.
-* The staked coins (UTXO) will be locked for 500 blocks, during this period, it cannot be spent nor be used to stake.
+* The staked coins (UTXO) will be locked for 2000 blocks, during this period, it cannot be spent nor be used to stake.

 ## How to disable staking?